 Leonid meteor showers peak this week.
 Here's where they'll be visible and how to see them.

 One of the fastest meteor showers will zoom past Earth this week, peaking in the early morning hours of Saturday, Nov.
-18. The Leonids are also expected to be visible on Friday, Nov.
-17 in the early morning, according to the Planetary Society, a nonprofit run by Bill Nye focused on space education.
+18. The Leonids ware also expected to be visible early Friday, Nov.
+17, according to the Planetary Society, a nonprofit run by Bill Nye focused on space education.

 The moon will be a crescent in the evenings, meaning the sky will be dark and the meteor shower might be more visible, the society says.